danjulio/lepton/ESP32/tCam-Mini/readme.md

 ![ttgo wiring diagram](pictures/ttgo_based_tcam_mini.png)

 #### ESP Revision Note
-The modules I buy from Mouser for the PCB design include a Rev 3 ESP32 chip and I compile for that version.
-I found that the TTGO module had a Rev 1 ESP32 chip so I recompiled the project for Rev 1.
+The modules I buy from Mouser and that Group Gets sources for the PCB design include a Rev 3 ESP32 chip and I compile for that version.
+I found that the TTGO module had a Rev 1 ESP32 chip so I also recompiled the project for Rev 1.
 The binary files for that revision can also be found in the firmware/precompiled subdirectory.
 The camera won't boot if you use the wrong chip revision.

-Also I buy 8 MB Flash modules but the TTGO module is 4 MB (32 MBit).
+The PCB versions have 8 MB Flash modules (64 MBit) but the TTGO module is 4 MB (32 MBit).
 Be sure to properly configure the flash size in the programmer to match your module or the firmware will fail to boot.
+This is explained in the programming sub-directory readme.